What is Cashmere Sky?

 Aaron Schweizer is influenced by many of his favorite movies, stories and comics from childhood.
 This includes the Tim Burton Batman films, Back to the Future, Robocop, Star Trek TNG, Goonies, the Princess Bride and more.
 He is drawn not only to the strong hero archetype portrayed in those stories but also to the light-hearted heroes, like one Mr. Marty McFly.

 Aaron was born and raised in Indiana.
-He shares his domicile with his wife, two small children, two dogs and a cat.
+He shares his domicile with his wife, two small children, a dog and three cats.
 He has had previous work published in Black Cross magazine and in his spare time he enjoys writing, reading, creating cosplay, and video games.
 Currently, he is reading various titles from DC Comics, Image, and other independent creators.